CDLUC3/ezid/templates/doc/apidoc.2.rst

 registration is updated automatically by EZID and may be polled by the client.
-If a warning or error occurred during registration, the status is followed by another pipe character and the message received from CrossRef, e.g., "yes | registration failure | xml error...".
+If a warning or error occurred during registration, the status is followed by another pipe character and the message received from Crossref, e.g., "yes | registration failure | xml error...".
 Warnings and errors may also be viewed in the EZID UI and may also be emailed to a specified mailbox.
 Warnings and errors can be removed only by submitting new metadata and re-registering identifiers.

-CrossRef deposit metadata should adhere to the `CrossRef Deposit Schema`_ `\ `:ext-icon:, version 4.3.0 or later.
+Crossref deposit metadata should adhere to the `Crossref Deposit Schema`_ `\ `:ext-icon:, version 4.3.0 or later.
 The metadata should consist of the immediate child element of a <body> element, i.e., one of the following elements: